|SIYE Time:16:28 on 21st September 2018|

 ‘We can’t offer you a lift, sorry, Ginny,’ Mike said when we left the school.
 ‘Five seats for six people, I’m afraid that you won’t all fit.
 Have you been here long?
 Just moved in?
 Where are you living?
 What does your husband do?’

 ‘Mike works in Morpeth, he’s a solicitor and land agent,’ I told Ginny.
 ‘I was born and bred up here.
 Mike’s the newcomer, originally from the big city, Newcastle.
-Eight years and he’s still not used to our quiet country ways.’
+Five years up here and he’s still not used to our quiet country ways.’

 We were passing the huddle of other Mums at the school gate when I spoke.
 Mary Saville called across to me.
-She was looking curiously at Ginny and would want to know “absolutely everything, darling” about her.
+As the school’s undisputed alpha-female, she was carefully assessing Ginny and would want to know “absolutely everything, darling” about her.

 ‘Just as well we are out here in the “quiet country”,’ boomed Mary, waving a newspaper, ‘I certainly wouldn’t want to be in Sheffield at the moment.’